usrme/powerline-tailscale/README.md

 }
 ```

-You can add this function to your `~/.bashrc` file, source the file using `source ~/.bashrc`, and then toggle the segment using `plts` or whatever you chose for the name of the function.
+You can add this function to your `~/.bashrc` file, source it using `source ~/.bashrc`, and then toggle the segment using `plts` or whatever you chose for the name of the function.
 This function name can also be Tab-completed.

 If you want to start your shell sessions _without_ having this segment, then add `export POWERLINE_TAILSCALE="0"` somewhere in `~/.bashrc`.